w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

 <blockquote class="pull alt-2 right" style="font-size:0.875rem!important">
 <p>Accessibility skills are increasingly in demand.
-With this professional development course, you’ll be able to immediately start improving your projects to better meet accessibility requirements.</p>
+From this professional development course, you can immediately start improving your projects to better meet accessibility requirements.</p>
 <cite style="font-size:0.8125rem!important">Shadi Abou-Zahra,<br>Course Project Manager</cite>
 </blockquote>

-The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course provides the foundation for making your websites, apps, and other digital technology:
+The "**[Introduction to Web Accessibility](https://www.edx.org/course/web-accessibility-introduction)**" online course **provides the foundation** for making your websites, apps, and other digital technology:

 *   work well for people with disabilities
 *   meet international standards